monix/monix.io/_tut/docs/3x/reactive/observable.md

 ## Error Handling

-Failing in any operator in `Observable` will lead to termination of the stream.
-It will inform downstream and upstream about the failure, stopping entire `Observable` unless the error is handled.
+Failing in any operator in an `Observable` will lead to the termination of the stream.
+It will inform the downstream and the upstream about the failure, stopping the entire `Observable` chain - unless the error is handled.

-Note that most errors should be handled at `Effect` level (e.g. `Task`, `IO` in `mapEval`), not by using `Observable` error handling operators.
+Note that most errors should be handled at the `Effect` level (e.g. `Task`, `IO` in `mapEval`), and not by using `Observable` error handling operators.
-If `Observable` encounters an error it cannot ignore it and keep going.
-The best you can do without bigger machinery is to restart `Observable` or replace it with different one.
+If the `Observable` encounters an error, it cannot ignore and keep going.
+The best you can do (without using some bigger machinery) is to restart the `Observable` or replace it with different one.

 ### handleError (onErrorHandle)

-`Observable.handleError` (alias for `onErrorHandle`) mirrors original source unless error happens - in which case it fallbacks to an `Observable` emitting one specified element generated by given total function.
+`Observable.handleError` (alias for `onErrorHandle`) mirrors the original source unless an error happens - in which case it falls back to an `Observable` emitting one specific element generated by given total function.

 ```tut:silent
 import monix.reactive.Observable